 Overview

-Clinical tools, R packages, and legacy utilities are grouped below so collaborators can jump straight to validated builds.
+Clinical tools, R packages, and legacy utilities are grouped below with links to papers and code.

 PurIST Pancreatic Classifier

-CLIA-ready, single-sample PDAC subtype assay embedded in cooperative trials.
+Single-sample PDAC subtype assay used in cooperative trials.

 • Code: GitHub · Shiny GUI